Library Match

 Qed.

 The first case matches trivially, but its body tactic fails, since the conclusion does not begin with a quantifier or implication.
-In a similar ML match, that would mean that the whole pattern-match fails.
+In a similar ML match, the whole pattern-match would fail.
 In Coq, we backtrack and try the next pattern, which also matches.
 Its body tactic succeeds, so the overall tactic succeeds as well.

 The example shows how failure can move to a different pattern within a match.
 Failure can also trigger an attempt to find a different way of matching a single pattern.
 Consider another example: